komsan-k/IO-engineering/week-1/README.md

 ## Learning Outcomes

-By the end of Week 1, students should be able to:
+By the end of Chapter 1, students should be able to:

 - Configure basic MCU peripherals.
 - Acquire digital and analog inputs.